sorinboia/nginx-experience-aws/guide/5ingress.md

 Next we will tell our Nginx Ingress to start using it and start caching.
 Create a new file `nginx-ingress-update.yaml` with the configuration below and apply it.
-Please note: you need to replace the `host` value with the EXTERNAL-IP of the `nginx-ingress` service.
+:warning: Please note: you need to replace the `host` value with the EXTERNAL-IP of the `nginx-ingress` service.

 <pre>